The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Washington, US

 Offers Telehealth

-Roman Reznik is an Intensive Care Medicine provider in Bellingham, Washington.
+Roman Reznik is an Intensive Care Medicine provider practicing medicine in Bellingham, Washington.
 Dr. Reznik is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Lung Metastases, Chronic Obstructive Pulmonary Disease (COPD), Lung Nodules, Interstitial Lung Disease, and Gastrostomy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Lung Metastases, Chronic Obstructive Pulmonary Disease (COPD), Lung Nodules, Interstitial Lung Disease, and Gastrostomy.

 Experienced in Pulmonary Alveolar Proteinosis